This is the true story of a flight made by your Guide, on July 30, 1987.

 When the Air Traffic Controller came back on the radio, the information exchange continued.
 She had contacted Vancouver; the fire engine and ambulances were on the way, the hovercraft would launch within five minutes.
 And a student pilot practicing night landings was trying to intercept me, to pinpoint the exact location of the crash.
-For no practical reason, having another pilot around was a
+For no practical reason, having another pilot around was a comfort to me.

 It rapidly became clear that the crash would be in the water; I had the expected location relayed to the hovercraft; the other rescue equipment would go to the nearest point on the dyke.
 This is about the most terrifying scenario that a pilot can set up in their nightmares.
 Ditching in the water at night, in a plane with non-retractable wheels.
 On floats, or with the wheels tucked up into the fuselage, a safe ditching is relatively easy.
 With wheels hanging down, the plane is almost always "tripped" and flipped upside down.
 We could now see the waves in the beam of the landing light; I ordered both doors to be opened and latched in the open position.
 When a plane flips, the fuselage often twists, jamming the doors shut.
 That was not going to happen to us.